-- Preheat grill to 400 degrees.
-Place the peppers directly on the grates so the skins get charred and blistered.
+- Preheat grill to 400°F. Place the peppers directly on the grates so the skins get charred and blistered.
 I used a grill basket for the tomatillos, but if you don’t have one you can skewer them and grill them.
-Just be careful removing them from the grill.
 Grill the tomatillos for 5 to 10 minutes or until they’ve are softened.

 - Once the peppers are charred and blistered, remove them from the grill and place them in a paper bag.
 This will help them steam, which makes removing the skins easier.
 After a few minutes, once they’re cool enough to handle, peel the skins off and discard.
 Don’t worry if you can’t get all of the skin off – just remove as much as you can.
 Remove the stems and slice the peppers open to remove the seeds, unless you want the salsa very spicy.

 - Chop the roasted peppers and add them to a food processor along with all of the other ingredients.
 Pulse it until it’s you get the consistency you like – some people like a smooth salsa and others like it chunky.
 I like mine a little in between.
 Give it a taste and season it with more salt, if needed.
 Transfer the salsa to a bowl, cover it, and let it sit in the fridge for at least a few hours.

 - Slice the tomatillos into quarters.
 Remove the stem and seeds from the peppers and roughly chop them.
 Roughly chop the garlic.